Fried, Frank, Harris, Shriver & Jacobson LLP - True Picture

 Training opportunities

-Our program emphasizes the development of critical legal skills like legal research, writing and negotiation.
-Trainees also participate in workshops and seminars led by leading practitioners, staying current on the latest legal developments.
+Our program emphasizes the development of critical legal skills — including research, writing, negotiation and strategic thinking — through real-world experience on high-profile matters.
+Trainees also participate in workshops and seminars led by leading practitioners, ensuring they stay at the forefront of legal developments and industry trends.

 Other benefits